 Advertising periods are based on when the election event is called.
-For a general election held on a fixed election date, in accordance with section 38.1(2) of the Election Act, the election advertising period starts on the fourth Monday in May in the year in which the general election is held and ends at the end of Election Day.
-For a general election held other than in accordance with section 38.1(2) of the Election Act, or for a by-election, the election advertising period starts when a Writ of Election is issued and ends at the end of Election Day.
+For a general election held within a fixed election period the election advertising period starts on January 1st in the year in which the general election is held and ends at the end of Election Day.
+For a general election held outside a fixed election period (or for a by-election) the election advertising period starts when a Writ of Election is issued and ends at the end of Election Day.